 - new customers should be screened against the AFU's consolidated list before they are provided with any services or transactions are handled.
 A target, or agent of one, cannot be accepted as a customer as this will almost inevitably involve dealing with the target's funds.
 If a sanctions target is identified, a report should be made to the AFU (see below).
 Existing customers should be checked against the consolidated list.
 However, the population of sanctions targets is not fixed.
 As a result, customers need to be screened each time the list is updated.
 They should also be screened each time there is a change in their details (such as a change in directors or beneficial owners).
-If an existing customer becomes a sanctions target, their funds should be frozen immediately and a report should be made to the AFU (see below); - payment instructions should be screened against the consolidated list so that the institution does not process payments to or from targets.
-If a payment matches with a sanctions target, the instruction should not be acted on and a report should be made to the AFU (see Reporting obligations below); - as suggested by the JMLSG guidance4, resources should be focused on the areas of business where there is a greater likelihood of involvement with targets, such as direct customer relationships.
+If an existing customer becomes a sanctions target, its funds should be frozen immediately and a report should be made to the AFU (see below); - payment instructions should be screened against the consolidated list so that the institution does not process payments to or from targets.
+If a payment matches with a sanctions target, the instruction should not be acted on and a report should be made to the AFU (see Reporting Obligations below); - as suggested by the JMLSG guidance, resources should be focused on the areas of business where there is a greater likelihood of involvement with targets, such as direct customer relationships.
 However, the guidance goes on to warn firms not to ignore low risk areas, for example, where the product or related transaction is not anonymous, its nature is such that it allows for the timely application of CDD measures and the benefits of the product or related transaction cannot be realised for the benefit of third parties.
-Financial sanctions systems and controls should cover areas where dealings with a target are unlikely, but possible.
-In our next briefing we will look at who should be subject to screening, particularly beneficial owners and counterparts to customers, and; - firms think about the risks associated with financial sanctions separately from the risks associated with anti-money laundering ("AML").
+Financial sanctions systems and controls should cover areas where dealings with a target are unlikely, but possible; and, - firms think about the risks associated with financial sanctions separately from the risks associated with anti-money laundering ("AML").
 Whilst there is overlap between the two, the risks are different as sanctions issues may arise even if the source of the funds is legitimate.

 It is also recommended that all firms have adequate systems and controls in place to conduct appropriate risk assessment in relation to the sanctions regime.
-This will include the following5:
+This will include the following: